krwhlee15/woodbot-labs/Lab4/README.md

 ### What is expected outcome based on the tail design, environment and motion?
 > - Your answer here
 > #### With a clean epoxy surface
-> - When moving forward the pointy tail...
+> - When moving forward the pointy tail works well with little to no significant discrepancies in predicted motion.
-> - When moving forward the circular tail...
+> - When moving forward the circular tail works well with little to no significant discrepancies in predicted motion.
-> - When turning the pointy tail...
+> - When turning the pointy tail works well for the most part, but seems more susceptible to get snagged onto things
-> - When turning forward the circular tail...
+> - When turning forward the circular tail is more smooth and doesn't really get caught on things
 > - ....
 > #### With green carpet
-> - When moving forward the pointy tail...
+> - When moving forward the pointy tail works well as predicted.
-> - When moving forward the circular tail...
+> - When moving forward the circular tail works well as predicted.
-> - When turning the pointy tail...
+> - When turning the pointy tail it got snagged on a lot of things because of the uneven texture of the carpet.
+It wasn't a big deal, but it was worth mentioning
-> - When turning forward the circular tail...
+> - When turning forward the circular tail it seemed also to get slightly caught on the carpet but barely
-> - ....

 ### Experiments
 - Try two tails in two different environments
 - You can separately run model and webots from hardware later as long as you save the trajectory

 ### Which one do you use to make the decisions, math model, physics simulation, hardware?
-> - Your answer
+> - The physics simulation allows us to change the tail design

 #### Why?
-> - The math model is...
+> - The math model is hard to use to simulate the capabilites for tails.
-> - The physics simulation is...
+> - The physics simulation has the capabilities of knowing how the machine will run.
-> - The hardware is...
+> - The hardware requires too many resources and is hard to measure.

 ### Results and Discussions
 > - Tell us your observations.
 > - How change in the tail affected the system?
 > - How did they sound?
 > - Show some figures/screenshots
->
+> - The changes in tails did not really have a significant change in the results of the experiment.
+The pointy tail had a little more drag, which made it steadier but also moved less than the other tails.
 ### Design Decisions
 Given your results, what is your design decisions?
 If we are to modify the hardware what and how do you change based on the result?
->-
->-
+>- We want to use the round tail
+>- The round tail gets snagged on things too easily
+>- The pointy tail gives enough stability because of the drag of the material
+>- The pointy tail achieves all we want to accomplish.